-Marine Services are offered 24/7, with a one-stop-shop booking facility for all ship and ship-side requirements.
-With a single phone call, e-mail or facsimile, customers can confirm pilots, tugs, lines, security, garbage disposal, telephone and water requirements prior to arrival.
+Marine Services are offered with a ‘one-stop’ booking facility for all ship and ship-side requirements via phone, email or on a 24/7 basis.
+Customers can confirm pilots, tugs, lines, security, waste disposal, telephone and water requirements prior to arrival.
 Dry dock bookings and marine safety are also part of the marine services provided.

 LPC is committed to safety in Marine Operations.
-All Marine staff are trained and qualified to Maritime New Zealand requirements, and a full Risk Assessment of all Marine Operations has been conducted as part of the requirements of the Port and Harbour Safety Code.
+All Marine staff are trained and qualified to Maritime New Zealand requirements, and a full Risk Assessment of all Marine Operations is reviewed at least annually.

-Pilotage is compulory for all vessels over 500GT or over 40m LOA, unless exemption is obtained from Maritime New Zealand.
-Anchorage for vessels is 1.5 nautical miles north-east of Godley Head in 16.5m of water.
+Pilotage is compulsory for all vessels over 500GT or over 40m LOA, unless exemption is obtained from Maritime New Zealand.

 The company employs qualified and experienced pilots who board vessels from a modern purpose built launch, with a service speed of 21 knots.
 Vessels are serviced rapidly, safely and efficiently.